LogtalkDotOrg/logtalk3/manuals/_sources/libraries/arbitrary.rst.txt

 Pre-defined types
 -----------------

-This library defines random generators for most common Logtalk and Prolog types.
+This library defines random generators for the most common Logtalk and Prolog types.
 See the `API documentation <../../docs/library_index.html#arbitrary>`__ for a listing of all the pre-defined types.